return42/sphkerneldoc/linux_src_doc/drivers/cpuidle/cpuidle_c.rst

     :param struct cpuidle_device \*dev:
         the cpuidle device

+    :param bool \*stop_tick:
+        indication on whether or not to stop the tick

 .. _`cpuidle_select.description`:

 Description
 -----------

 Returns the index of the idle state.
 The return value must not be negative.

+The memory location pointed to by \ ``stop_tick``\  is expected to be written the 'false' boolean value if the scheduler tick should not be stopped before entering the returned state.

 .. _`cpuidle_enter`: